 Day 4 - Monument Valley to Moab.

-After Monument Valley there is little expectations of whats to come but anyway off north towards Moab we headed.
+After Monument Valley there is little higher expectations of what's to come but anyway off north towards Moab we headed.
 Following the 163 north turn off the road onto a smaller road onto the 261.
 The warning signs are clearly marked; tarmac ends in 8 miles.
-We traveled on and saw what was ahead!
-The road is very windy and indeed metaled with remnants of tarmac in the bends.
+We travelled on and saw what was ahead!
+The road is very windy, extremely steep in parts as it traverses the steep cliffs and indeed metaled with remnants of tarmac in the bends.
 We stopped a 4x4 coming down who advised it was tricky but not impossible.
 We also were passed by a group of 30 Harley riders from Eagle Riders who headed up the pass.
 We followed and although tricky was not difficult.
 I highly recommend not getting cold feet and turning back but to plough on up the pass.
 The switch backs are really tight and the road absolutely incredible.
 Once you get the top, stop for a look back at where you have come from.
 Incredible!
-The pictures dont do it justice'.
+The pictures don't do it justice.
 After the pass the roads widen out into beautiful black tarmac.
-Road is quite straight towards Moab and we passed through the thundershowers again before reaching Moab early afternoon'.
+Road is quite straight towards Moab and we passed through the thundershowers again before reaching Moab early afternoon.

 The 261 metaled road and pass with the tarmacked part of the 261 in the distance